dylan-k/bestrew/README.md

 This is a database tool intended to help writers to keep track of their submissions, publications they'd like to submit to, and the manuscripts that they would like to publish.

+Currently, the database is implemented using LibreOffice Base, although I'm considering a shift to TiddlyWiki5, since it is more lightweight and portable.

 ## Features